Social Emotional Learning

 Elementary School Psychologists

 Elementary school psychologists consult with teachers, families, school counselors, and administrators to develop and improve student support systems.
 Our school psychologists also conduct psychological and academic assessments, facilitate intervention planning, monitor and interpret student data, and assist with crisis preparedness, response, and recovery.
-Both elementary school psychologists hold NCSP (Nationally Certified School Psychologist) and Board Certified Behavior Analyst (BCBA) certifications.
-In addition to these credentials, our school psychologists are trained in the Responsive Classroom approach.
+They hold Bachelor of Science in Education (B.S.Ed.) in Special and Elementary Education, an Educational Specialist (Ed.S.) in School Psychology and is a Nationally Certified School Psychologist (NCSP) in the United States also Bachelor of Psychology, and Graduate Diploma in Education and is a Registered Psychologist in Australia.
+Both elementary school psychologists are trained in various behavioral psychology approaches.

 Our SAS core values, school rules, approach to discipline, emphasis on the social and emotional well-being, and the explicit instruction of CASEL core competencies for each and every student underpins everything we do in the elementary school.
 We believe where these intersect we successfully educate hearts, inspire minds, and help students navigate the world more effectively.